 Studies suggest that mild physical activity can help remove gas from the gastrointestinal tract and relieve bloating .
 Yoga stretches that put extra pressure on your abdomen can also aid digestion and encourage passage of excess gas.
 Deep breathing also helps reduce excess gas and bloating .

-Bloating is a natural phenomenon it’s not something you need to worry about, unless it causes considerable discomfort.
-If there is a sudden increase in gas and bloating that persists for several days, consult a doctor immediately as this could be brought on by some undiagnosed health condition.
+Bloating is a natural phenomenon; it’s not something you need to worry about, unless it causes considerable discomfort.
+If there is a sudden increase in gas and bloating that persists for several days, consult a doctor immediately for medical advice, as this could be brought on by some undiagnosed health condition.